Archives of the Federation of Bosnia and Herzegovina: Activities of Archives of the FBiH

 Also in 2015, another notable exhibition was organized titled "Bosnia at the time of Ban Kulin" and has been seen by many citizens of Bosnia and Herzegovina.

 In the same year, Archives introduced integral Bosnian-Herzegovinian awards which are presented to the best archivists and individuals or institutions for their contribution to the memorialization of the Bosnian-Herzegovinian history, as well as affirmation of Bosnia and Herzegovina in the country and abroad.
 These awards are: King Tvrtko I Kotromanić, Bosnian Stećak Tombstone and Recognition of the Archives of the Federation of BiH in the form of a plaque.

 Cooperation of Archives of the FBiH

 The Archives has a well-developed cooperation with the Association of Archival and Administrative Workers of the Federation of Bosnia and Herzegovina.
 This Association was formed in 2009 at the initiative of the Archives.

-The Archives of the Federation of Bosnia and Herzegovina has also developed dynamic institutional cooperation with many archives around the globe with which it has signed memorandums of cooperation and it has achieved its international recognition after Dr. Adamir Jerković was appointed its director in 2007.
+The Archives of the Federation of Bosnia and Herzegovina has also developed dynamic institutional cooperation with many archives around the globe with which it has signed memorandums of cooperation and it has achieved its recognition after Dr. Adamir Jerković was appointed its director in 2007.